 Recently I made a choice to help someone spend more quality time with their elderly parents prior to their departure on a rather long trip, but I needed to establish boundaries around my offer.
 Those parameters would allow me to be generous with my time and culinary talents but ensure that I didn’t bear an undue financial burden.
 We are always free to choose, but we are not free from the consequences of our choices.
 The response to my words came with consequences, disruption to the stability of my life and a hefty financial cost for the individual.
 Here is where personal responsibility kicks in, but it could be something ‘more’.
 I fully accept the karma of my choice but I have to wonder if The Universe was really using me as an instrument, or somehow protecting me (yet again).
 What if my words were meant to as an opportunity to help move this person dramatically away from the entrenched rigidity of their life? (my perception).
 Their subsequent choice denies their pets my love and companionship and their home security, and they will subsequently incur a cost of €50 a day for eight months while I am denied a measure of stability to write and conduct business.
 Quel domage.

 Rigidity or resilience, how do you deal with disruption?

-If you enjoy my blog please consider sending me the price of a cup of tea in your currency via PayPal to email@example.com and then, please do share the blog with your friends on Facebook, Google+ and Twitter – I am @TeresaFritschi.
+If you enjoy my blog please consider ‘buying me a cup of tea’ in your currency via PayPal to email@example.com and then, please do share the blog with your friends on Facebook, Google+ and Twitter – I am @TeresaFritschi.
 To order my book, please click on the cover art of my book below, thank you!